mahkassem/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 102-if_only

-A script that changes the owner of the file hello to vincent only if it is owned by the user guillaume.
+Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

 ## 103-Star_Wars